Former Hurricane Gabrielle threatens the Azores with heavy rain and storm surge

-MIAMI (AP) — The former Hurricane Gabrielle was expected to bring hurricane conditions including heavy rain, storm surge and large, destructive waves to the Azores islands starting Thursday night despite being downgraded to a post-tropical cyclone, forecasters said.
+MIAMI (AP) — The former Hurricane Gabrielle was expected to bring hurricane conditions including heavy rain, a storm surge and large, destructive waves to the Azores islands starting Thursday, despite being downgraded to a post-tropical cyclone, forecasters said.

 The National Hurricane Center declared Gabrielle post-tropical, a characterization that simply means the system lacks typical “tropical characteristics.”
 But the threat of severe weather impacts still remained through Friday.

-Gabrielle was about 265 miles (425 kilometers) west of the Azores late Thursday, according to an advisory from the Miami-based weather center.
-It had maximum sustained winds of 70 mph (110 kph) and was traveling to the east at 31 mph (50 kph).
+Gabrielle was about 120 miles (193 kilometers) southwest of the Azores, according to the latest advisory from the weather center.
+It had maximum sustained winds of 70 mph (110 kph) and was traveling east-northeast east at 30 mph (48 kph).

-Swells expected to produce coastal flooding, life-threatening surf and rip current conditions were beginning to reach the Azores Thursday night.
+Swells expected to produce coastal flooding, life-threatening surf and rip current conditions were starting to reach the Azores.
 Even after the storm’s center passes, forecasters warned that hurricane-force wind gusts are likely across parts of the islands.
 Impacts from Gabrielle were forecast to reach Portugal over the weekend.

 A dangerous storm surge accompanied by large and destructive waves is expected to produce significant coastal flooding in areas of onshore winds.
-From Thursday into Friday, Gabrielle may bring up to 5 inches (13 centimeters) of rain across the central Azores, which could produce flash flooding in the mountains.
+Through Friday, Gabrielle may bring up to 5 inches (13 centimeters) of rain across the central Azores, which could produce flash flooding in the mountains.
 The eastern and western Azores could get up to 3 inches (8 centimeters) of rain.

-Tropical Storm Humberto, which formed Wednesday near the Caribbean islands, was located 470 miles (760 kilometers) east-northeast of the northern Leeward Islands and was traveling northwest at 6 mph (9 kph) on Thursday afternoon, forecasters said.
+Tropical Storm Humberto, which formed Wednesday near the Caribbean islands, was located 470 miles (760 kilometers) east-northeast of the northern Leeward Islands and was traveling northwest at 6 mph (9 kph), forecasters said in the latest update.

 Maximum sustained winds strengthened to 60 mph (95 kph), and Humberto was expected to become a hurricane by Friday.

-By the weekend, the tropical storm could be a major hurricane, according to Brad Reinhart, a senior hurricane specialist at the hurricane center.
+By the weekend, the tropical storm could be a major hurricane, said Brad Reinhart, a senior hurricane specialist at the hurricane center.
 Currently, the forecast keeps the center of Humberto well offshore the United States, he said.

 Forecasters expect that tropical disturbance to become a tropical depression over the next couple of days near the Bahamas.
-There is “significant uncertainty” for its track or intensity, but the chances for impacts from wind, rain and storm surge in part of the southeastern coast of the United States are increasing, forecasters warned Thursday afternoon.
+There is “significant uncertainty” for its track or intensity, but the chances for impacts from wind, rain and storm surge in part of the southeastern coast of the United States are increasing, forecasters have warned.

 The Federal Emergency Management Agency said residents of coastal areas in the Southeast U.S. need to pay attention as the weather feature known as Invest 94L continues to develop.
 In a statement Thursday, FEMA said its staff “is ready to respond swiftly, if needed.”